ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 All the radio buttons have the same `name`, which means that only one can be selected at any one time.
 So when one from `#jump-label-holder-2` is selected, it deselects the one from `#jump-label-holder-1`.

-If a user clicks down on a label, it is possible for that label to move out of the way, and another label takes its place, then no selection is detected.
+If a user clicks down on a label, it is possible for that label to move out of the way, and another label takes its place, before the user releases.
+The result is that no selection is detected.
 To deal with this, we can increase the height of the label when the user presses down by making use of the `:active` label.
 We can also use `:active` to animate the wings by simply swapping out the image.

 ### Pipes and "Randomness"

 Next, we need to create some pipes.
 Drawing and animating them is pretty straightforward.
-To avoid creating a div for each new pipe, we simply need to create 3 and have them repeat.
+To avoid creating a `div` for each new pipe, we simply need to create 3 and have them repeat.
 But how do we vary their heights?
 First, we create an `@Property`, call it `--score` and animate it to increase every time the pipe goes off screen (we can do this just by knowing the time it takes).
 Each pipe is then given a `--pipe-number` (1, 2, 3).
 The below maths then ensure that each pipe has a `--pipe-index` that jumps up by 3 exactly when it completes one passthrough.

 ~~~css
 .pipe-frame {